How is this degree different from an MBA?

 Yes.
 Undergraduates at WKU may enroll in graduate course work (i.e., courses requiring graduate standing) provided they meet the following conditions:

-1. Student must file all appropriate paper work through the Office of Graduate Studies and Research.
+1. Student must file all appropriate paper work through the Graduate School.

 a.
 Application for Undergraduate Enrollment in Graduate Courses.